 Whitesands near St Davids in Pembrokeshire is a fantastic beach for surfing and is certainly one of the best in Wales.
-The waves at Whitesands can reach intimidating heights for beginners, however don’t avoid going in the water, just keep close to the shore and pick up the tails of the waves if the surf is high.
+The waves at Whitesands can reach intimidating heights for beginners, however, don’t avoid going in the water, just keep close to the shore and pick up the tails of the waves if the surf is high.
 Whitesands can be found at the end of an unclassified road off the A487.
 Follow signs from St Davids Rugby Club.

 Next is Newgale beach and again a very popular surfing hotspot in Pembrokeshire.
 The flat sandy beach is 2 miles long and has been awarded the blue flag for its clean waters.
 Surf lessons are available and a surf hire shop that is very reasonably priced is located close to the beach.
-A life guard is in operation throughout the school summer holidays and there are plenty of refreshments available along the road side.
-Newgale is situated along the A487 some 7 miles south east of St Davids.
+A lifeguard is in operation throughout the school summer holidays and there are plenty of refreshments available along the roadside.
+Newgale is situated along the A487 some 7 miles south-east of St Davids.

 Poppit Sands is a beautiful sandy beach near Cardigan, it tends to have much smaller waves which are consistent and means that it is more suited to the less experienced surfers.
-Poppit sands is a very clean beach with a cafe and large car park.
+Poppit sands is a very clean beach with a cafe and a large car park.
 Make sure you stay to the west side of the beach as near the river mouth are strong currents.
-Life guards are on duty between July and August.
+Lifeguards are on duty between July and August.
 Poppit Sands can be found on the north Pembrokeshire coast.
 Follow the B4546 off the A487 in Cardigan.

-Llangennith/Rhossili on the Gower simply have to be on any list of surfing beaches in Wales.
+Llangennith/Rhossili on the Gower simply has to be on any list of surfing beaches in Wales.
 When the swell hits the southern shores of Wales – Llangennith can reach some great heights.
 Head to the northern end of the beach for the big powerful waves or to the south (Rhossili) for less swell and a more sheltered surf.
 To find Llangennith, follow the B4295 through the village of Llangennith, pass through Hill End caravan park to a small car park.
-Take the foot path through the dunes to the beach.
+Take the footpath through the dunes to the beach.